rschristopher/ischristtrue.com/src/ancient-views/index.md

 ???+ example "Satan"
     ![satan](/images/satan.jpg)

+Modern use of satanic imagery has become so common as to be dull from an artistic perspective.
+It has become so predictable and ubiquitous that you're almost surprised when modern art or a music video doesn't feature explicit satanic imagery.

 Ancient Pagan views are the background for which we can best understand Christianity and how it succeeded against seemingly overwhelming opposition.